Learning how to clean outdoor cushions is a lot easier than you think and we've got the lowdown on how your external pillows mold and mildew free.

 Borax powder (available from Amazon) (opens in new tab), is a pretty tough cleaning product and many swear by it to remove mold and mildew, however, there are lots of effective ways to get rid of mildew and other types of stain without sodium borate.

 A mixture of white vinegar, water and your choice of essential oils (we like tea tree oil from Handcraft Blends (opens in new tab) as it's naturally anti-bac too) is a great way to treat mold and stains on outdoor cushions.
 Simply mix up your solution, spray it on, let it work, wash it out as above and let it dry completely.

 And, depending on how many cushions you treat, you may have some oil left over to use in your best essential oil diffuser.

 How to clean bird poop off outdoor cushions

-Use a soft brush or a toothbrush if it's really embedded, to lift the grime then wash the whole thing using one of the methods above.
+Use a soft brush or an old toothbrush if it's really embedded, to lift the grime then wash the whole thing using one of the methods above.

 How to remove stains from outdoor cushions